 The final area we assessed is nursing, where this facility received a rock bottom grade here as well.
 Sadly, it received an F in this area, which is obviously somewhat alarming.
 Our nursing grade weighs a number of data points.
 The most heavily weighted factor is the quantity of hours nurses spend with patients.
 This place averaged a meager 0.3 hours of nursing care per resident per day.
 This is not a very impressive figure.
 Finally, we also looked at some nursing quality-based metrics in computing our nursing scores.
 This facility performed well when it comes to avoiding pressure ulcers and major falls.

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This tells you the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are often the result of residents staying in one position for too long.
-Better nursing protocols minimizes the percentage of residents in a nursing home who sustain pressure ulcers.
+This is the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are often the result of residents not being moved frequently enough.
+Better nursing care can reduce the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

 In Cortland Center, 3.74% of Patients had Serious Falls

 This indicates the percent of residents that sustained a major fall.
 Falls leading to serious injuries are considered by many experts to be an indicator of the quality of nursing care .
 Falls are routinely the result of lower levels of patient supervision.